skorokithakis/django-tokenauth/README.md

 login.
 If this is not specified, the user will be redirected to the URL that is specified in the `TOKENAUTH_LOGIN_REDIRECT` setting.

-To log someone out, just redirect them to `tokenauth:logout`.
+To log someone out, just redirect them to `tokenauth:logout` (or use Django's built-in function, or roll your own.
+It's just standard logout).

 Settings